lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     sudo chown clickpkg:clickpkg /usr/share/click/preinstalled/.click/users/@all/com.ubuntu.filemanager/run.sh
     ```

+1. Our `lvgl` app and `run.sh` script have been staged in the Click Package folder.

+    We ask the human to tap the File Manager icon...

     ```bash
     # Start the File Manager
     echo "*** Tap on File Manager icon on PinePhone"
     ```

+1. As our `lvgl` app runs, it logs debugging messages to Standard Output and Standard Error.

+    The messages are captured in this log file...

     ```bash
     # Monitor the log file
     echo >/home/phablet/.cache/upstart/application-click-com.ubuntu.filemanager_filemanager_0.7.5.log
     tail -f /home/phablet/.cache/upstart/application-click-com.ubuntu.filemanager_filemanager_0.7.5.log
     ```

+_Why can't we run `lvgl` from the Terminal Command Line?_

+TODO

 # Configure SSH on PinePhone